hadarisas/cabinet_dentaire_backend/README.md

 npm run dev
 ```

-## The project is not finished yet, other features will be added in AS SOON AS POSSIBLE.
+## The project is not finished yet, other features will be added in Coming days. so stay tuned!